 - Fast connection speeds

-NordVPN is my 2nd-place pick for VPNs with no user logs.
+NordVPN is my top pick for VPNs with no user logs.

-In addition to no-logs protection, the provider also offers fast, kill-switch-protected connections on its apps (available for macOS, Windows, Android, Android TV, Linux and iOS), providing military-grade encryption on all platforms.
+In addition to no-logs protection, the provider also offers fast, kill-switch-protected connections on its apps, providing military-grade encryption on all platforms.

 - No user logs